segfaultlabs/GPS_Scripts/README.md

 ## What You Need

-- u-blox GNSS receiver
+- u-blox GNSS receiver ideally m10 an m8 will do
-- u-center software from u-blox
+- UART to usb connector
+- u-center software from u-blox, this is windows only, "pygpsclient" on osx or linux can do SOME of this but i have not tested
 - RaceChrono Pro app

 ## Let's Get Started